asymysh/miss_me_thru_da_fon/README.md

 Feel free to add a star ⭐ to the repository if the bot saved your day :_)

-👩🖨️ Gotta Call 'em All: !screamnshout to call all the listed numbers on the database.
+👩🖨️ Gotta Call 'em All: !gottacallemall to call all the listed numbers on the database.
 ⚙️✉️ Ping: !ping to ping the running status